 - 1/4 cup tahini

 - mineral salt, to taste

 - 2 – 4 tablespoons water for thinning

 Preheat oven to 400 degrees.

-Serve: In individual bowls, place vegetables on top of 1/2 -2/3 cup quinoa, add a generous amount of sauce on top…don’t be shy with the sauce, it’s so good and healthy.
-Add some freshly chopped parsley and cracked pepper or lemon pepper if you like.
-A Buddha bowl fit for a king or queen!
+Serve: In individual bowls, place vegetables on top of 1/2 -2/3 cup quinoa, add a generous amount of sauce on top – don’t be shy with the sauce, it’s so good and healthy.
+Add freshly chopped parsley and cracked pepper or lemon pepper if you like.

-Store leftover quinoa in an airtight container in the refrigerator for up to a week.
+Store: Leftover quinoa and vegetables can be kept in an airtight container in the refrigerator for up to a 5 – 6 days.

 If you have sauce leftover, you can use it a dip for veggies or pita chips, or as a spread for sandwiches.